Left Coast

-Left Coast is a political expression that implies that the West Coast of the United States leans politically to the left or the expression can refer to states that lean politically left.
+Left Coast is a political expression that implies that the West Coast of the United States leans politically to the left.
 The implication is that with the exception of Alaska, the states of California, Oregon, Washington, and Hawaii tend to vote for the Democratic Party, particularly in Coastal California, the Eugene and Portland metropolitan areas in Oregon, the Puget Sound region in Washington, and most of Hawaii.
-Also, it means that most people who live in the West Coast region have a generally more liberal or progressive attitude than the rest of the country.
-The phrase plays on the fact that the U.S. West Coast is on the left of the United States when viewing a map with north oriented at the top.
+It also suggests that most people who live in the West Coast region have a generally more liberal or progressive attitude than the rest of the country.
+The phrase plays on the fact that the West Coast is on the left of the United States when viewing a map with north oriented at the top.
 The term also applies to British Columbia's place in Canada, for the same reasons.

 In the United States, the expression is used pejoratively by right-leaning people, but proudly by people on the left.
 Conservative NewsMax columnist James Hirsen writes the "Left Coast Report", which puts down Hollywood celebrities and their scandals as well as providing conservative political commentary.
 He has also written a book, Tales from the Left Coast: True Stories of Hollywood Stars and Their Outrageous Politics.
 On the other side, the term is used by cartoonist Ted Rall as the name of his left-leaning political comic strip.
 Writer, voiceover actor, and gay rights activist Ben Patrick Johnson calls his video blog Life on the Left Coast.
 Fundraiser and CEO of San Francisco-based nonprofit Tides, Drummond Pike, maintains a CEO blog entitled Notes from the Left Coast.